|

 0 Comments

 Originally published at Texans for Fiscal Responsibility.
+Updated in September 2025 with the latest property tax data.
 Property taxes are a financial burden that Texans can no longer afford to endure.
-Over the past 26 years, Figure 1 illustrates how property taxes have increased by an unsustainable 330%, far outpacing population and inflation growth of 136%.
+Over the past 27 years, Figure 1 illustrates how property taxes have increased by an unsustainable 364%, far outpacing population and inflation growth of 149%.
 For Texans, this is not just an economic issue—it’s a question of fairness and freedom.
-Property taxes make homeowners perpetual renters, burden renters and businesses, and restrict economic opportunity.
-Despite six legislative attempts since 1997, Table 1 shows the structural problems driving property tax growth remain unaddressed and unresolved.
+Property taxes make homeowners perpetual renters, burden renters, and businesses, and restrict economic opportunity.
+Despite six legislative attempts since 1997, Table 1 shows that the latest structural problems driving property tax growth remain unaddressed and unresolved.
 Texans need bold, permanent solutions.
 Two pathways to finally eliminate property taxes include:

 Homestead Exemptions: A Misguided Solution While well-intentioned, homestead exemptions, which exempt an amount from the appraised value for property taxes, are not the answer: